sqlfluff/sqlfluff/src/sqlfluff/utils/reflow/README.md

 For now _Indentation_ control will stay where it is, but with _Spacing_ and _Line Break_ control in new `layout` sections.

+This configuration should be applied in the _creation_ of the `ReflowSequence` so that in application of the various methods, the effects area already pre-loaded.